-Recent GED graduates have some good advice for you: don’t try to learn for all four GED tests at once.
+Recent graduates have some good advice for you: don’t try to learn for all subject tests at once.

-You are allowed to take one of the four GED tests at a time, so prepare for one subject area, take that test, and move on to the next subject field.
+You are allowed to take one of the subject tests at a time, so prepare for one subject area, take that test, and move on to the next subject field.

-When preparing for the GED test, the most common slipup is forgetting to block some time for learning.
+When preparing for the test, the most common slipup is forgetting to block some time for learning.

 Postponement and pretexts are your biggest enemies.
 Please adopt a learning schedule and stick to it.

-The second common mistake that leads to failing the GED test is the fact that students spend too much time on one question and end up not making it through the whole test.
+The second common mistake that leads to failing the real test is the fact that students spend too much time on one question and end up not making it through the whole test.

-Last Updated on
+Last Updated on July 24, 2021.